-Two more recent research papers show that Size also matters in Japan and Europe.
+Three more recent research papers from Verdad concerning Size.
+The first from Dan Rasmussen on 2/19/19 demonstrates that the Value Factor, as defined by Fama and French, is almost exclusively found among Small-Cap stocks.
+The 2nd and 3rd from Nick Schmitz on 11/5/18 and 11/12/18 respectively show that Size also matters in Japan and Europe.
 It should be noted that Verdad currently runs 2 funds, 1 of which is focused on Japan and is soft closed, and is in the process of launching a Europe Fund.
-From Verdad's Nick Schmitz on 11/5/18: